Fibers of maps to totally nonnegative spaces: Background

-\begin{thm}[Lusztig] Given any reduced word~$Q$ of size~$d$, the map $f_Q$ induces a homeomorphism from $\RR_{>0}^d$ to its image. \end{thm}

-\begin{remark} While the map $r$ from Section 2.17 of \cite{Lu} that is referenced in the proof of Proposition ~\ref{proper-result} might a priori appear to be defined specifically for $w_0$, this map $r$ makes equally good sense for all words $(i_1,\dots ,i_d)$, including nonreduced words.
-Likewise, Lusztig's proofs of Proposition ~\ref{proper-result} and Theorem ~\ref{lusztig-homeomorphism-interior} both hold in the generality of any word, reduced or otherwise.
-This added generality will indeed be used in our upcoming results. \end{remark}

-Lusztig also generalized beyond type A the following result that he notes was essentially proven by Whitney in \cite{Wh} (as observed by Loewner in \cite{Lo}, namely that the result stated below was a consequence of the work of Whitney):
+Combining this with Proposition 4.2 of \cite{Lu} easily yields that this decomposition is a cell decomposition.
+Implicit in Lusztig \cite{Lu} is also the following result (see also Whitney \cite{Wh} and Loewner for earlier work in \cite{Lo} in type A):

 \begin{thm} Given any reduced word $Q$ for the longest element $w_0$ in the symmetric group, the image of $f_Q$ as a map on $\RR_{\ge 0}^d$ is the entire space of real-valued upper triangular matrices with 1's on the diagonal having all minors nonnegative.
-The analogous statement also holds more generally for the totally nonnegative part of the unipotent radical of a Borel subgroup in a reductive group. \end{thm}
+The analogous statement also holds more generally for the totally nonnegative part $U_{\geq 0}$ of the unipotent radical of a Borel subgroup in a reductive group defined and split over $\R$. \end{thm}